-For any budding hikers, climbing this summit takes about 2 to 5 hours, so you should set aside an entire morning to do so.
+For budding hikers, climbing this summit takes about 2 to 5 hours, so you should set aside an entire morning.
 Be sure to take short breaks.
 The views from the top of the summit are sublime and make the hiking and climbing to reach it worth every single step.

-You can experience a wide range of wildlife as you climb, from walking amongst red squirrels to sitting amongst the golden eagles as they nest atop the beautiful summit of Goatfell.
+You can experience a wide range of wildlife as you climb, from walking amongst red squirrels to watching golden eagles soar near the beautiful summit of Goatfell.

-The name comes from the Scottish word for Goat Mountains, but there is, unfortunately, no amusing folktale of how a goat fell off these mountains to entertain guests by the fireside.
+The name comes from the Scottish word for Goat Mountains, but there is no amusing folktale of how a goat fell off these mountains to entertain guests by the fireside.

 Nevertheless, Goatfell is one of the most visited destinations in Arran and allows for a view of the entire island once you make the trek up its sides.